Lillian Resler Harford

-Lillian Resler Harford (née, Resler; May 15, 1851 – 1935) was an American church organizer, editor, and author.
+Lillian Resler Harford (née, Resler; May 15, 1851 – 1939) was an American church organizer, editor, and author.
 She was an active worker in the Woman's Missionary Association of her church, the United Brethren in Christ, and delivered lectures for the Women's Missionary Society.
 In 1880, she was one of the two delegates sent by the Association to the World's Missionary Conference in London She became the longest-serving president of the Association.
-Harford died in 1935.

 Early life and education

 Lillian (nicknames, "Lillie" or "Lizzie") A. Resler was born in Mount Pleasant, Pennsylvania, May 15, 1851.
 She was the first of seven children born to Rev. and Mrs. Jacob B. Resler.
 A brother was named John I.L.
 Ressler.
 Rev. Resler (d.
 1891) was minister of the United Brethren in Christ church of that city.
 He, with only a small salary, moved to Westerville, Ohio, to give his children the benefit of Otterbein University, as soon as Keister was ready to enter, which was in 1866.
 She was graduated with the class of 1872.